 SAFP’s core strengths lie in its research, advocacy and networking skills.
 SAFP recognizes that effective reform comes about as part of a two-way process, both from the bottom-up, as well as top-down.

 Grassroots initiatives should promote local ownership and decision-making.
-This should create the climate for policy changes at the state, national and international level.
-However, at the same time, it is also necessary to engage with international institutions and civil society to promote inclusion of gender resource gaps to address planning to alter gender relations at all levels in our social and governance systems.
+This should create the climate for policy changes at the individual, local, state, national and international level.
+However, at the same time, it is also necessary to engage with institutions and civil society to promote inclusion of the excluded by addressing gender resource gaps through planning to alter gender relations at all levels in our social and governance systems.
 We work in partnerships with excluded people to impact individual and group empowerment processes through associations and our training.

 SAFP programs Kritagyata, clubhouse and Hum Sathi trained volunteers and paid workers to assist the recovery of a person impacted with the pandemic, exclusion and mental illness.
 At present we focus on individual change to feel empowered through associating with support groups.
 In the past SAFP was involved at the international level through active participation in meetings with UN agencies and their forums such as WUF of UN Habitat, UNCSW, UNIFEM and UNDP.
-It was playing a role in encouraging Asian governments to recognize the importance of this issue through continuous advocacy work when it started in 2004.
-The visual below gives a snapshot of work during SAFP inception.
+It had a pivotal role in encouraging Asian governments to recognize the importance of issue through continuous advocacy work.
+SAFP Consulting is an important part of sustaining the organisation.
+We take on work on issues that concern us.